splitwood/splitwood-ansible/README.rst

-If not using a nodes json file, see https://github.com/splitwood/splitwood-ansible/blob/master/roles/ironic-node-registration/defaults/main.yml for specifying a yaml format of nodes data in an Ansible variable.
+If not using a nodes json file, see https://github.com/splitwood/splitwood-ansible/blob/master/roles/ironic-node-registration/defaults/main.yml for specifying a yaml format of nodes data in an Ansible variable. n example is provided in ``nodes.json.example``, copy and edit as needed.

 Inspecting Nodes
 ================